-17.6 Life-Giving Procedures
+17.6 Life-Giving Procedures, Blood, Platelet and Fluid Donations

-When approved, employees will receive paid leave, not to exceed five (5) working days in a two (2) year period, for participating in life-giving procedures.
+- A. When approved, employees will receive paid leave, not to exceed thirty (30) working days in a two (2) year period, for participating in life-giving procedures.
+Such leave shall not be charged against sick leave or annual leave, and use of leave without pay is not required.
 The Employer may approve additional days through the use of accrued paid leave.
-"Life-giving procedure" is defined as a medically-supervised procedure involving the testing, sampling, or donation of blood, platelets, organs, fluids, tissues, and other human body components for the purposes of donation, without compensation, to a person or organization for medically necessary treatments.
+"Life-giving procedure" is defined as a medically-supervised procedure involving the testing, sampling, or donation of organs, tissues, and other human body components for the purposes of donation, without compensation, to a person or organization for medically necessary treatments.
+"Life giving procedure" does not include the donation of blood or plasma.
 Employees will provide reasonable advance notice and written proof from an accredited medical institution, physician or other medical professional that the employee participated in a life-giving procedure.
-Agencies may take into account program and staffing replacement requirements in the scheduling of leave for life-giving procedures.
+Agencies may take into account program and staffing replacement requirements in the scheduling of leave for life-giving procedures. - B. When approved, employees will receive paid leave, not to exceed five (5) working days in a two (2) year period, for the donation of blood, platelets or fluids, without compensation, to a person or organization for medically necessary treatments.
+The Employer may approve additional days through the use of accrued paid leave.
+Employees will provide reasonable advance notice and the Employer may request written proof from an accredited medical institution, physician or other medical professional that the employee participated in the donation procedure.
+Agencies may take into account program and staffing replacement requirements in the scheduling of leave for these donations.